• CVO Calendar

 Coro Vivo Ottawa Christmas Concert November 29th a festive concert celebrating the richness of choral music across cultures and centuries / un concert festif célébrant la richesse de la musique chorale à travers les cultures et les siècles Coro Vivo Ottawa Fundraiser 2025/26 ongoing fundraising events /événements de collecte de fonds en cours Covo Vivo Ottawa Spring Concert April 24th and 25th Music of the 60’s and 70’s /Musique des années 60 et 70

-Christmas 2025 Join Coro Vivo Ottawa for Echoes of Noël: Dvořák, Fauré and World Traditions—a festive concert celebrating the richness of choral music across cultures and centuries.
-From the serene beauty of Fauré’s Cantique de Jean Racine and Holst’s In the Bleak Midwinter to the joyful rhythms of African Noël and the majestic power of Dvořák’s Te Deum, this program captures the true spirit of the season.
-Featuring guest soloists Carmen Harris (soprano) and Ryan Hoffman (baritone), this performance promises an evening of warmth, artistry, and celebration.
-TICKETS Spring 2026 Stay tuned to learn more about our Groovy Spring Concert 2024-25 Concerts This concert was a heartfelt tribute to our planet and to the many voices – both ancient and contemporary – that call upon us to listen more carefully to the Earth and to one another Thank you so much for your warm response to our wonderful Christmas Concert.
+Spring 2026 Stay tuned to learn more about our Groovy Spring Concert Christmas 2025 Echoes of Noël was a festive concert celebrating the richness of choral music across cultures and centuries.
+It captured the true spirit of the season.
+We were proud to perform for a packed house.
+Our guest soloists, Ryan Hofman and Carmen Harris were a delight.
+YouTube 2024-25 Concerts This concert was a heartfelt tribute to our planet and to the many voices – both ancient and contemporary – that call upon us to listen more carefully to the Earth and to one another Thank you so much for your warm response to our wonderful Christmas Concert.
 It was an evening of Christmas stories told in song with gentle tones as well as rousing melodies.
 2023-2024 Concerts Our beautiful concert featuring a work by American composer Morten Lauridsen, Canadian maestro Stephen Chatman, and the timeless beauty of Palestrina’s creations was a pleasure to present.
 This concert promised to captivate and inspire and did not disappoint.
 “Where words fail, music speaks”.
 Coro Vivo Ottawa was pleased to present “A Jazzy Christmas” featuring A Little Jazz Mass by Bob Chilcott alongside other seasonal favourites with piano and a jazz ensemble accompaniment.
 We hosted our guests from the Chinese Canadian Children’s Choir of Canada who performed with us and some pieces of their own.
-Our first concert celebrating our 40th…
+Our first concert celebrating our 40th year of singing!
+We were so glad to see you there!
+2022-2023 Concerts Led by artistic director Antonio Llaca and accompanist Louise Léveillé, the choir rehearsed for months to deliver a truly spectacular performance.
+The audience was moved by the…

 Since fall 1993, Coro Vivo has held an annual weekend workshop at the beautiful premises of CAMMAC (Canadian Amateur Musicians/Musiciens amateurs du Canada) in the Laurentian Mountains.
 On these occasions, the choir hires a guest music director to lead the workshop, including talented directors such as Robert Ingari, Laurence Ewashko, Isabel Bernaus, Robert Filion, Iwan Edwards, Barbara Clark, Mark Sirrett, Lisette Canton and Michael Zaugg.
 While we take the training and teaching very seriously, and we sing and sing and sing some more, we also enjoy a bit of fun and frolic.
 The polar bear swim was one of the main events, although the participants were not too plentiful.
 Our “show” on Saturday night is just for us as we entertain each other with limericks, songs, stories and games.
 There may even be a prank or two.
 The themes from the weekend range from “twins” to Halloween.
 Even our guest conductors get in on the fun.
 The doors are decorated and the food is good.
 By the end of the weekend we are happy, tired and have learned a lot about our music and ourselves. ps, …… make sure to ask a chorister about the “Piggy Award”, ……